Hot-Bean/Hot-Bean.github.io/README.md

 # Open-Source  HotBeans website

+Anybody needing a website template if you're taking a pecuilar course here you go <3 I don't mind if you use anything here go crazy have fun

-All rights recieved, all assests are of "notAkkeri"
+all assests are of course "notAkkeri" give me my well deserved "credit"